mosano-eu/proxywrap/README.md

 # Proxywrap [![Build Status](https://travis-ci.org/findhit/proxywrap.svg?branch=master)](https://travis-ci.org/findhit/proxywrap)

+Add PROXY v1 or v2 support to net, http, https, spdy servers.
+IPv4 and IPv6 protocols supported

 ## History

-This module is a fork of original [proxywrap](https://github.com/daguej/node-proxywrap) by [Josh Dague](https://github.com/daguej).
+This module is a fork of original [proxywrap](https://github.com/cusspvz/proxywrap) by [Josh Dague](https://github.com/daguej) and [José Moreira
+](https://github.com/cusspvz).
 Unfortunately, the project doesn't have recent changes.
 As so, we decided to contribute to it by forking it and make it better.

 ## What's the purpose of this module?